 What it is and Why it’s More Important Than Ever

-Between 2016 and 2017, the United States saw approximately 1,579 reported data breaches, according to a report published by the Identity Theft Resource Center.
-That’s a 44 percent uptick from the previous year, which itself was up 40 percent than the prior year.
+In 2020, the United States saw approximately 1,100 reported data breaches, according to a report published by the Identity Theft Resource Center.
+Included in that tally are the more than 300 million individuals who were affected by publicly reported data breaches.

 These are concerning statistics, ones that make the importance of network security for small businesses all the more pressing.
 After all, over half of cyberattacks target private businesses.

 “Consumers need to understand this is a continuing risk that can have real impacts on their lives,” said Eva Velasquez, President and CEO of the ITRC.